 Q) Garbage collection in java?

-Since objects are dynamically allocated by using the new operator, java handles the de-allocation of the memory automatically when no references to an object exist for a long time is called garbage collection.
+Since objects are dynamically allocated by using the new operator, java handles the de-allocation of the memory automatically, when no references to an object exist for a long time.
+This whole process is called garbage collection.
 The whole purpose of Garbage collection is efficient memory management.

 Q) Use of finalize() method in java?

 finalize() method is used to free the allocated resource.

 Q) How many times does the garbage collector calls the finalize() method for an object?

 The garbage collector calls the finalize() method only once for an object.

 Q) What are two different ways to call garbage collector?

 Q) Can the Garbage Collection be forced by any means?